 In any HMO where any meals are provided facilities for the storage, preparation, cooking and serving of food including any kitchen or dining room must comply with The Food Hygiene (England) Regulations 2006.

 There is a requirement to register the HMO as a food business with the Council's Food Safety Team.
-For further information please contact the Food Control/Hygiene Team, Doncaster Council, Civic Office, Waterdale, Doncaster, DN1 3BU, 01302 737573, email: food.safety@doncaster.gov.uk
+For further information please visit Food safety - City of Doncaster Council.